ghobadh/restful-webservice/README.md

 ## SpringDoc/Swagger-ui
-* __springdoc-openapi__ java library helps to automate the genration of API documentation using Spring Boot projects
+* __springdoc-openapi__ java library helps to automate the generation of API documentation using Spring Boot projects
 * __springdoc-openapi__ java library provides integration between spring-boot and swagger-ui.
 Automatically generates documentation in JSON/YMAL and HTML format APIs.
 * This library support